Sivabarani/predict-weight/README.md

-# predict-weight-dataset
+# predict weight dataset

 This dataset contains detailed health information for 100 participants.
 The weight of participants in this dataset is calculated based on their daily diet habits, lifestyle choices, and physical activity levels.
-The primary goal is to predict the final weight of each participant, which is the target variable.
-This target is influenced by various independent features, including age, gender, Basal Metabolic Rate (BMR), daily calories consumed, caloric surplus/deficit, physical activity level, sleep quality, and stress level.

 **Understanding Supervised Learning:**
 Supervised learning involves predicting an outcome based on labeled data, where both the input features and the output are known.
 This dataset is used for supervised learning (specifically regression), where the "Final Weight" column is the outcome we aim to predict based on the other health-related features.